caladoj/go-hello/README.md

-# README
+# hello-go

 hello-go is a basic Hello World web app using [Golang](https://golang.org), [Gin](https://github.com/gin-gonic/gin), and [Docker](https://www.docker.com/).

 It's useful as a test app for various deployment techniques.
-Using gin and debian is overkill but make the project a useful starting point for other projects.
+Using gin and debian is overkill but make this a useful starting point for other projects.

 ## Build